 Agile enterprise architects realize that they need to make their work, including their services, attractive to their customers (developers and business stakeholders).
 If your customers perceive that you have value to add, that your enterprise architecture efforts will aid them in their jobs, then they are much more likely to work with you.
 If, on the other hand, they think that you’re wasting their time they won’t work with you.
 They’ll find ways to avoid you, to cancel or postpone meetings with you, to find ways around you.

-Introducing the techniques and philosophies described in this article will prove difficult in many organizations, particularly those that have an established enterprise architecture group that follows a traditional approach.
-Adoption agile techniques requires a change in mindset – agile enterprise architects are service oriented, realizing that it is their job to help project teams to succeed and to work with senior stakeholders to define and evolve the corporate vision.
+Introducing the ways of working (WoT) and ways of thinking (WoT) described in this article will prove difficult in many organizations, particularly those that have an established enterprise architecture group that follows a traditional approach.
+Adoption agile techniques requires a change in mindset: agile enterprise architects are service oriented, realizing that it is their job to help teams to succeed and to work with senior stakeholders to define and evolve the corporate vision.
 Agile enterprise architects realize that they need to make it as easy as possible for other people to work with them and that they must provide perceived value to the teams that they support.
 They realize these things, and act accordingly, because they know that the people they are supposed to serve will ignore them if they don’t.
 In the end it’s all about people and the way that you interact with them.

 If you’re hoping for an exact list of deliverables here then you need to go back and re-read this article because you haven’t gotten it yet.
 Sorry for being harsh, but sometimes you just need to say it as it is.
 However, it is important to define a set of goals that should be achieved.
 In priority order, these goals are:

 - A vision and plan to achieve that vision.

 - A collection of models and documentation describing the architecture.

 No approach is perfect, including this one.
 I would be remiss if I didn’t identify these known issues: